Macarious-GK/Jira/README.md

 - `List View`: edit items in place
     - Also used for bulk actions

-### Search to find information in Jira
-- Types
-    - Search Bar
-    - Basic
-    - Advanced
-- You can only use basic search to find work items, not projects or boards.
-If you want to find a project or board, the search bar can help

-- Basic
-    - Go to basic search
-    - Enter a keyword
-    - Set criteria
-    - Sort your results
-- Advanced JQL

 ### Schedule work with the Timeline and Calendar views in Jira
 - provide two views